bairblog/bairblog.github.io/_posts/2020-10-06-plan2explore.md

 exploration, the learned world model is general and captures information that can be used to solve multiple new tasks with no or few additional environment interactions.
 We discuss each part of the Plan2Explore algorithm individually below.
-We assume a basic understanding of reinforcement learning in this post and otherwise recommend <a href="https://spinningup.openai.com/en/latest/">these</a>
+We assume a basic understanding of <a href="https://en.wikipedia.org/wiki/Reinforcement_learning">reinforcement learning</a> in this post.
-<a href="http://rail.eecs.berkeley.edu/deeprlcourse/">materials</a>  as an
-introduction.

 # Learning the world model

-Plan2Explore learns a world model that predicts future outcomes given past observations $o_{1:t}$ and actions $a_{1:t}$ (see figure below).
+Plan2Explore learns a world model that predicts future outcomes given past observations $o_{1:t}$ and actions $a_{1:t}$.
 To handle high-dimensional image observations, we encode them into lower-dimensional features $h$ and use an <a href="https://ai.googleblog.com/2019/02/introducing-planet-deep-planning.html">RSSM</a>
-model that predicts forward in a compact latent state-space $s$, from which the observations can be decoded.
-The latent state aggregates information from past observations that is helpful for future prediction, and is learned end-to-end using a variational objective.
+model that predicts forward in a compact latent state-space $s$.
+The latent state aggregates information from past observations and is trained for future prediction, using a variational objective that reconstructs future observations.
+Since the latent state learns to represent the observations, during planning we can predict entirely in the latent state without decoding the images themselves.
+The figure below shows our latent prediction architecture.

 <p style="text-align:center;">
 <img src="https://bair.berkeley.edu/static/blog/plan2explore/figure2_model.gif" height="" width="90%">